 Solution: Delete Drive and Create FAT32/NTFS Partition

-You also can use MiniTool Partition Wizard to delete the SSD partition in Windows 10 and then create a new NTFS/FAT32 partition.
-Here take a Ext3 partition as an example.
+You can also use MiniTool Partition Wizard to delete the SSD partition in Windows 10/8/7 and then create a new NTFS/FAT32 partition.
+Here, take an Ext3 partition as an example.

-Step 3: Finally execute this changes by clicking "Apply".
+Step 3: Execute these changes by clicking Apply.